 Stone floors add style and elegance to your home, to maintain that elegance proper stone maintenance is essential for ensuring it’s longevity.

 Etching, stains, scrapes and scratches are all avoidable if you take extra care to ensure your floor is protected from pets, guests, and the elements.

 Here’s a list of the top five bad habits that can damage your marble floor.

-1. Letting ice, snow and mud dry on your stone floor
+1. Letting ice, snow, mud dry on your floor

 2. Using acidic cleaners to clean your floor.